-Laura is an Associate in the Adult Brain Injury department.
+Laura is a Senior Associate in the Adult Brain Injury department.
+She is an APIL accredited Senior Litigator and Clinical Negligence Specialist.

 Laura qualified as a solicitor in 2010 and has a wealth of experience in dealing with many types of complex and high value clinical negligence cases.
 She now works solely on Adult Brain Injury cases and primarily in cases where our client’s brain injury has been caused or contributed to by clinical negligence.
 A few examples of the types of case Laura can assist with include: